arcangelofranco/Naive-RAG-Assistant/README.md

 | `How does the separation between commands and queries work?` |         $0.6475$ | `software-architecture/cqrs`              | Correct            |
 | `How does the single responsibility principle work?`        |         $0.5658$ | `design-patterns/chain-of-responsibility` | **Wrong document** |

-One failure mode survives on this corpus, and it is worth stating precisely:
+One failure mode shows up on this corpus, and it is worth stating precisely:

 **A common term can dominate the specific concept.** **"single responsibility principle"** points at the first SOLID principle, but the word **"responsibility"** pushes the vector towards `chain-of-responsibility`, which holds a semantically adjacent yet different concept.
 The expected document, `software-architecture/solid`, does not reach the top position.
 This is exactly the case where a lexical method such as BM25 would help, because the full phrase appears literally in the SOLID document.

 The case still exposes the underlying limitation of dense retrieval: **semantic similarity is not the same thing as relevance to the task**.
 Two texts can sit close together in embedding space while referring to distinct concepts, and an exact lexical match can be far more informative.

-> [!IMPORTANT]
-> **These figures replaced a much worse set, and the reason matters more than the numbers.** An earlier version of this corpus was written in Italian while the embedding model, `all-MiniLM-L6-v2`, is trained on English.
-Three of these same four queries then failed: `CQRS` alone scored $0.4237$ and was refused, and two paraphrases retrieved the wrong document.
-Translating the corpus into English, with no change to the retrieval code, the thresholds or the model, fixed all three.
->
-> The lesson is not that dense retrieval improved.
-It is that the earlier measurements were **mostly measuring a language mismatch**, and were being read as evidence about dense retrieval in general.
-A weak result deserves the same scrutiny as a surprising one, because the cause you assume is not always the cause you have.

-**What this means for hybrid retrieval.** The case for it is now considerably weaker than it was: one query out of four fails, not three, and the surviving failure is a single lexical collision.
-It remains the most plausible improvement for this domain, since BM25 addresses exactly that failure, but on this evidence it is a candidate rather than a justified change.
+**What this means for hybrid retrieval.** One query out of four fails, and the failure is a single lexical collision.
+Hybrid retrieval remains the most plausible improvement for this domain, since BM25 addresses exactly that failure, but on this evidence it is a candidate rather than a justified change.
 Deciding it properly needs the golden set described in [Verification and Evaluation](#verification-and-evaluation), not four hand-picked questions.

 ## Exact and approximate search